MAAP-Project/example-dps-daac-access/README.md

  ## DPS usage

-The algorithm is registered as `daac-access-example`.
-It is based on the [following MAAP workspace container image](mas.maap-project.org/root/maap-workspaces/base_images/vanilla:v3.1.1), which already fulfills the above two requirements (AWS auth and python).
-You can run the algorithm from the MAAP ADE job UI `Submit` tab with the s3 path of your choice.
-You will not get any output from the job, but it prints messages notifying about data access success to stdout : so after the DPS job finishes and succeeds, you can look at your `dps_output` folder in the ADE and open the `stdout` file of the corresponding job to look at what happened.
+You can refer to the YAML files and the notebook in this repository to see what algorithm is registered and its configuration, or re-register it yourself.

+- `algorithm_config.yml` config for registering the algorithm to the MAAP platform.
+- `job_config.yml` config for submitting a job with the algoritum to the MAAP platform.
+- `register_and_run.ipynb` example commands to programmatically register the algorithm and submit a job.

+And `run.sh` is the bash script that runs `src.py` and is an entrypoint required for a DPS algorithm.